bluenote-1577/vartig-utils/README.md

 # vartig-utils - utilities for processing and visualizing vartigs

-## TODO INTERNAL - JIM

-This is the repo I used for generating strain tracking information and visualize vartigs.
-The "vartig" files below mean the glopp-out-dir/contig/haplotigs.fa file.

 ## Introduction

-This is a companion repository for processing outputs from our software TODO.
+This is a companion repository for processing outputs from our software Floria.
 We currently support

 1. mapping of vartigs between samples (e.g. to track strains longitudinally)
 2. computing statistics between vartigs